- 14 native-style, low-impact bungalows nestled along a 300-metre beach

 - Plenty of water sports, adventure activities and island hopping tours available

-- Stay in a unique villa with private beach, accessible only by kayak or hanging bridge
+- Stay in a unique villa with private beach, accessible by kayak or hanging bridge

-- Recently re-built dive facility and easy access to countless underwater wonders
+- Refurbished dive facilities and easy access to reefs and wrecks

 Located in the remote Calamian Islands, Sangat is one of the Philippines’ best kept secrets, providing the ideal getaway for eco-conscious divers and those in search of a quiet tropical paradise.
 Surrounded by towering limestone cliffs, dense jungle, and the amazing reefs and wrecks of Coron Bay, guests can create their own adventure holiday, or simply relax on the beach and enjoy the stunning surroundings.